princess-oregano/hashtable/README.md

 * extern functions, written in assembly language
 * [intrinsics](https://www.laruence.com/sse/ "Intel Intrinsic's Guide")

-As this study is first and formost an educational task, usage of all ways is mandatory, so some of them may seem a little... questionable.
+As this study is first and formost an educational task, usage of all methods is mandatory, so some of them may seem a little... questionable.

 Our first prototype will be simple search function: